Information for private individuals - Pets

 - The animals are more than 6 months old.

-The official health certificate will be valid for 10 days, from the date of issue by an official veterinarian until the date of arrival at the EU point of entry.
+The official health certificate will be valid for 10 days, from the date of endorsement by USDA until the date of arrival at the EU point of entry.

 The certificate is also valid for the purpose of further movements within the EU for a total of 4 months from its date of issue or until the date of expiration of the rabies vaccination, whichever date is earlier.